OpenCSGs/csghub-sdk/README.md

 # upload local folder '/Users/hhwang/temp/jsonl' to root path of repo 'wanghh2000/m01' with default branch
 csghub-cli upload wanghh2000/m01 /Users/hhwang/temp/jsonl

+# upload local folder '/Users/hhwang/temp/jsonl' to root path of repo 'wanghh2000/m04' with token 'xxxxxx' and v2 branch
+csghub-cli upload wanghh2000/m04 /Users/hhwang/temp/jsonl -k xxxxxx --revision v2

 # upload local folder '/Users/hhwang/temp/jsonl' to path 'test/files' of repo 'wanghh2000/m01' with branch v1
 csghub-cli upload wanghh2000/m01 /Users/hhwang/temp/jsonl test/files --revision v1

 # upload local folder '/Users/hhwang/temp/jsonl' to path 'test/files' of repo 'wanghh2000/m01' with token 'xxxxxx'
 csghub-cli upload wanghh2000/m01 /Users/hhwang/temp/jsonl test/files -k xxxxxx
 ```

+Notes: `csghub-cli upload` will create repo and its branch if they do not exist.
+The default branch is `main`.
+If you want to upload to a specific branch, you can use the `--revision` option.
+If the branch does not exist, it will be created.
+If the branch already exists, the files will be uploaded to that branch.

 Download location is `~/.cache/csg/` by default.